carpentries/instructor-training/_episodes/02-practice-learning.md

 Until they've done that, trying to impart "mere information" just confuses them (and is therefore a waste of time).

-As an example of this idea's practical implications, our [lesson on the Unix shell][swc-shell-novice] only introduces 16 commands, and we usually spend two and a half hours working through it.
+As an example of this idea's practical implications, Software Carpentry's [lesson on the Unix shell][swc-shell-novice] only introduces 16 commands, and we usually spend two and a half hours working through it.
 Eleven minutes per command may seem glacially slow, but the lesson's real purpose is to teach learners about paths,